zackgilbert/PilgrimLogger/README.md

 Built using: Ruby 2.3.3, Sinatra, Postgresql, Bootstrap 4, jQuery.

+Note: If a ENV['PILGRIM_SECRET'] is set, basic http auth will ask for that to view the index.
+We use dotenv locally to store any env variables in a .env file.

 To start the server (in dev): `bundle exec rackup -p 3000`

 ### To run the irb console: